Squamous-cell carcinoma

-Despite sharing the name "squamous-cell carcinoma", the SCCs of different body sites can show differences in their presented symptoms, natural history, prognosis, and response to treatment.
+The squamous-cell carcinomas of different body sites can show differences in their presented symptoms, natural history, prognosis, and response to treatment.

 By body location

 Human papillomavirus infection has been associated with SCCs of the oropharynx, lung, fingers, and anogenital region.

 Head and neck cancer

 About 90% of cases of head and neck cancer (cancer of the mouth, nasal cavity, nasopharynx, throat and associated structures) are due to SCC.

 Skin

-Cutaneous squamous-cell carcinoma is the second most common skin cancer, accounting for over 1 million cases in the United States each year.
+Squamous-cell skin cancer is the second most common skin cancer, accounting for over 1 million cases in the United States each year.

 Thyroid

 Primary squamous-cell carcinoma of the thyroid shows an aggressive biological phenotype resulting in poor prognosis for patients.

 Esophagus

 Esophageal cancer may be due to either esophageal squamous-cell carcinoma (ESCC) or adenocarcinoma (EAC).
 SCCs tend to occur closer to the mouth, while adenocarcinomas occur closer to the stomach.
 Dysphagia (difficulty swallowing, solids worse than liquids) and painful swallowing are common initial symptoms.
 If the disease is localized, surgical removal of the affected esophagus may offer the possibility of a cure.
 If the disease has spread, chemotherapy and radiotherapy are commonly used.